-You complete your doctoral thesis under the supervision of the faculty mentor and a dissertation committee.
-The doctoral thesis consists of a substantial program of original research that you present to the faculty in writing and defend orally to the dissertation committee.
+You complete your doctoral dissertation under the supervision of your faculty mentor and a dissertation committee.
+The doctoral dissertation consists of a substantial program of original research that you present to the faculty in writing and defend orally to the dissertation committee.

-> Deadlines
+Deadlines